SecZetta/integrations/README.md

 * `Accept: */*`

-Using a tool like [Postman](getpostman.com), add your SecZetta tenant API URL (using the `/users` endpoint), your Authorization Header and your Accept header.
+Using a tool like [Postman](getpostman.com), do your initial test using the `GET /users` endpoint.
+See the below example for details.
+Remember to replace the example values with values the represent your SecZetta instance

 #### Example Request: